-Full Color Sandstone is a material at Shapeways that supports color information in your models.
-There are two ways to apply color: as a 'per face' material (vertex coloring), or as a UV texture map.
+Full Color Sandstone and Multi-Color Polyjet are materials at Shapeways that support color information in your models.
+There are two ways to apply color: as a "per face" material (vertex coloring), or as a UV texture map.

 For figurines it's often better to use texture files rather than UV coloring, this way you can provide a high resolution texture while keeping a relatively low polygon shape.
 For smaller and simple objects, vertex coloring would be the easiest to use.